eekcoopuw/jobmon/docsource/quickstart.rst

 To contact the team via Slack:
     - #jobmon-users to ask questions about Jobmon.
-    - #jobmonalerts is an automated messaging channel.
-Jobmon will notify the channel when a workflow failed.

 To set up a consultation:
     - Send a message in the #jobmon-users slack channel saying that you would like a